-Internal Audit will be resourced in accordance with the staffing structure approved by the Corporate Director of Resources and advised to the Audit Committee and will aim to maintain a suitable mix of experienced and qualified staff.
+Internal Audit will be suitably resourced in order to achieve its overall mission and will aim to maintain a suitable mix of experienced and qualified staff.
 To assist Wyre Council in meeting these requirements, the internal audit service is supplemented by the use of two external audit providers, Lancashire Audit Service (LAS) who are part of Lancashire County Council and also Mazars.
-Both organsiations are also required to comply with PSIAS.
+Both organsiations are required to comply with PSIAS.